Lisle's Tennis Court: The Duke's Company

-Betterton and Rich
+Betterton

 The building was converted back to a tennis court and remained one for almost 20 years.
 During that time, the Duke's Company, occupying the Dorset Theatre, subsumed the King's Company, housed in the newly rebuilt Theatre Royal, to form the United Company, performing out of Drury Lane.
 Betterton, a famous English actor, was forced out as the head of the company in 1688, staying on as an actor (and filling a day-to-day managerial role) while a succession of leaders embezzled funds and cut costs by cutting actors' salaries.
 This uniting created many conflicts between the members of the companies.
 For example, each company would have one actor who would always play Hamlet, but when the companies are combined, who claims the role?

 Due to rivalry and competition within the United Company, Thomas Betterton petitioned to the king to separate and create his own company.
 So, under Christopher Rich, the United Company split.
 Betterton left with a band of actors and a newly issued license to perform, and from 1695 to 1705 his company performed back at Lincoln's Inn Fields Playhouse, refurbishing the abandoned building back into a theatre.
 The New Theatre in Lincoln's Inn Fields opened in April 1695 with William Congreve's Love for Love.
 It was later the first venue for Congreve's plays The Mourning Bride (1697) and The Way of the World (1700) and for Vanbrugh's comedy The Provoked Wife (1697).